iluxonchik/zkLocus/docs/whitepaper.md

 **Compromised Timestamps and Location Data**: Many applications lack the ability to verifiably attest to the timing of geolocation data.
 This poses challenges, especially in contexts requiring real-time interactions or location-based contractual agreements, such as smart contracts in supply chain management.
 Without authenticated timestamps, fulfilling and verifying such obligations becomes problematic.

+**The Need for On-Chain Geolocation Data**: As blockchain technology permeates various sectors, there's a growing need to bridge real-world geolocation data with decentralized networks.
+Traditional methods often rely on centralized oracles, which stand in stark contrast to the trustless ethos of blockchain technology.
+This reliance introduces potential points of failure and trust, undermining the decentralized, trustless model that blockchains espouse.
+There's a critical need for mechanisms that bring geolocation data on-chain without compromising privacy or decentralization, ensuring that such data remains authenticated, private, and reliable.

-*The Technological Shortcomings*: Existing solutions to private geolocation sharing are often overly complex, impractical, or compromised in their security models.
+**The Technological Shortcomings**: Existing solutions to private geolocation sharing are often overly complex, impractical, or compromised in their security models.
 They either offer a semblance of privacy or are cumbersome and costly to implement.
 Moreover, most solutions fail to integrate seamlessly across various technological ecosystems, leading to fragmented and inefficient practices.

 **The Need for a Zero-Trust Security Model**: To address these challenges, there's a growing consensus on the need for a zero-trust security model in geolocation sharing.
 In such a model, any data leaving the user's device is considered public unless proven otherwise.
 This approach necessitates a fundamental shift in how geolocation data is handled, verified, and trusted.